-- Skip the products that have alcohol listed in their top few ingredients, because they'll dry your skin out more.
+- Skip the products that have alcohol listed in their top few ingredients, because they'll likely dry your skin out more.

 Run out of shaving cream?
 You can always use hair conditioner in a pinch for a close, nick-free shave, but don't make it a habit.

 When you get out of the shower or bath and grab your towel, gently pat the water off your skin instead of rubbing your skin dry.
 This will save your skin the misery of the "towel abuse" most men (and some women) habitually inflict on their skin.

 By patting your skin dry (or very gently rubbing), your skin will be able to retain more of the moisture you're going to seal in with our next step: body moisturizer.